57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Contracts (Part 2)/README.md

 ### Compute Unit (CU) Limits

 On Ethereum, gas limits scale with what you pay.
-Solana caps each transaction at **1.4 million compute units (CUs)** no matter the fee.
+Solana caps each transaction at 1.4 million compute units (CUs) no matter the fee.
 Every instruction spends CUs, including CPIs.
 Exceed the budget and the whole transaction fails.

 Large loops and big in-memory passes that are routine on Ethereum often blow the CU budget on Solana.
 Split work across transactions or tighten the algorithm.
 We go deeper on limits in [Deep Dive into Resource Limitations in Solana Development — CU Edition](https://57blocks.io/blog/deep-dive-into-resource-limitations-in-solana-development-cu-edition).

 ### No Callbacks / No Re-entrancy

-Re-entrancy is a familiar Solidity bug: Contract B can call back into Contract A before A finishes writing state.
+Re-entrancy is a familiar Solidity bug: contract B can call back into contract A before A finishes writing state.
 External calls are synchronous.
 A common mistake is updating balances after the call:

 ```solidity
 // Vulnerable Solidity Code